August Sternickel: Fugitive

 Between 1905 and 1913, Sternickel evaded capture by the Kriminalpolizei, surviving by working as an agricultural worker and occasionally as a journeyman, using false identities.
 He was a diligent and hard-working employee, particularly exemplary in dealing with animals entrusted to him.

-Since people who led a similar lifestyle to Sternickel were already viewed as a considerable security risk by authorities, a comprehensive reporting and identification requirements for police surveillance system was gradually introduced.
+Since people who led lifestyles similar to Sternickel's were already viewed by authorities as considerable security risks, comprehensive reporting and identification requirements for police surveillance systems were gradually introduced.
 Despite some logistical problems, they were eventually more refined and comprehensive with time.
 Despite lacking proper papers for identification, Sternickel benefitted from the fact that during the harvest season, workers were needed and employers often didn't ask questions.

-From testimonies it was later concluded that Sternickel committed three murders during this period: against the widow Krause in 1909, the cotton farmer Knöting in 1910 and the hay farmer Winckler in 1912.
+From testimonies, it was later concluded that Sternickel committed three murders during this period: against the widow Krause in 1909, the cotton farmer Knöting in 1910, and the hay farmer Winckler in 1912.

 Final murder

-In October 1912, Franz Kallies, the owner of an approximately 60-acre estate near Ortwig hired August, who was using the alias "Otto Schöne", as a farmhand.
+In October 1912, Franz Kallies, the owner of an approximately 60-acre estate near Ortwig, hired August, who was using the alias "Otto Schöne," as a farmhand.
 In addition to managing his estate, Kallies also ran a branch of a nearby savings bank.
 Sternickel proved to be a good worker, treating the animals in a good manner.
-The farmer noticed, however, that his new employee was often absent for days and refused to present him any identification or tell him where he went to.
+The farmer noticed, however, that his new employee was often absent for days and refused to present him with any identification or tell him where he went.
 While he was absent one day, Franz decided to rummage through his belongings to find any papers, an act which was later noticed by Sternickel.
 According to his later testimony, it was at this moment that he decided to take revenge on his employer.
-While at a hostel in Müncheberg, Sternickel approached a group of young men (20-year-old Georg Kersten, his 18-year-old brother Willy and 21-year-old Franz Schliewenz) and asked whether they could "do him a favor", to which they agreed.
+While at a hostel in Müncheberg, Sternickel approached a group of young men (20-year-old Georg Kersten, his 18-year-old brother Willy, and 21-year-old Franz Schliewenz) and asked whether they could "do him a favour," to which they agreed.
 In accordance with their plan, the three of them went to Kallies' farm early in the morning, where they proceeded to strangle him with a string.
 When the 16-year-old maid Anna Phillip entered shortly after to milk the cows, she too was overwhelmed and strangled.
 All of them then went to the main building, where they proceeded to kill Kallies' wife.
-They woke up the couple's two daughters, which they threatened with a gun and forced them to tell where the cash box was.
+They woke up the couple's two daughters, whom they threatened with a gun, and forced them to tell where the cash box was.
 After they found it, Sternickel divided up the loot, giving each of his accomplices 100 gold marks.